Gagandeep-Sethi/sky-assignment1/README.md

 # Assignment Project

-This project is a part of my assignment .
 This project is a part of my assignment for a freelancing website.
 It implements a responsive web application for managing a freelancing platform, including features such as registering for getting projects, homepage that shows achievements , most asked questions , quotes related to company and many more.

 ## Technologies Used